 The arrangements should in no case endanger robust internal governance and sound and effective risk management, or mean that capabilities and controls are “running behind the business”.

 Will the use of a back-to-back booking model be accepted?
 What arrangements do you expect to be in place when it comes to booking models generally?

-Notwithstanding any temporary arrangements that they may agree on a case-by-case basis with the supervisor, the ECB and the national supervisors expect banks to have sufficient capabilities in place (including local infrastructure, staff and risk management functions) to manage all material risks locally.
+Notwithstanding any temporary arrangements that they may agree on a case-by-case basis with the supervisor, the ECB and the national supervisors expect banks established in the euro area to have sufficient capabilities in place (including local infrastructure, staff and risk management functions) to manage all material risks locally.

-With specific reference to the “back-to-back booking model”, the ECB and the national supervisors would expect (also for possible transitional arrangements allowed on a case-by-case basis) that a part of all risks is managed locally.
-For market risk, this might mean eventually establishing permanent local trading capabilities and local risk committees, as well as trading and hedging risks with diversified counterparties.
+With specific reference to the “back-to-back booking model”, the ECB and the national supervisors would expect (also for possible transitional arrangements allowed on a case-by-case basis) that part of the risk generated by all material product lines should be managed and controlled locally.
+For market risk, this might mean eventually establishing permanent local trading capabilities and local risk committees, as well as trading and hedging risks with a diversified set of external counterparties.
 The specific requirements and possible transitional periods will depend, among other things, on the structure of the booking model, the materiality and complexity of the business, the level of intra-group exposures as well as the underlying contractual relations and internal arrangements.

 What are your supervisory expectations when it comes to outsourcing arrangements?
 Which functions and services would it be possible for a euro area bank to outsource?